o-pylypenko/draft-ietf-opsawg-discardmodel/draft-ietf-opsawg-discardmodel.md

 7. It is not possible to identify a configuration error - e.g., when intended discards are unintended - with device discard metrics alone.
 For example, additional context is needed to determine if ACL discards are intended or due to a misconfigured ACL, i.e., with configuration validation before deployment or by detecting a significant change in ACL discards after a configuration change compared to before.
 8. Aggregate counters need to be able to deal with the possibility of discontinuities in the underlying counters.
 9. In cases where the reporting device is the source or destination of a tunnel, the ingress protocol for a packet may differ from the egress protocol (e.g., if IPv4 is tunneled over IPv6).
 Some implementations may attribute egress discards to the ingress protocol.
-10. While the classification tree is seven layers deep, a minimal implementation may only implement the top six layers.
+10. While the full classification tree is seven layers deep, a minimal implementation may only implement the top six layers.

 # Full Information Model Tree {#sec-im-full-tree}